kingkenway/jumga-frontend/README.md

 Through this [link](https://jumgaapp.netlify.app/admin/transactions), Jumga as the sovereign will be able to view every single transaction on the database, alongside with all of Jumga's earnings and also every single order on the database.

 ## Epilogue
-The overall developer challenge can be viewed live in this [link](https://jumgaapp.netlify.app/).
+The overall developer challenge can be viewed live on this [link](https://jumgaapp.netlify.app/).
-Please note that developer account anchoring this project is in Test mode.
-To test any transactions, please use this test cards on this [lutterwave test cards page.](https://developer.flutterwave.com/docs/test-cards)
+Please note that the developer account connected to this project is in Test mode.
+Therefore to run any transactions, please use the test cards on this [flutterwave test cards page.](https://developer.flutterwave.com/docs/test-cards)